Band geometry from position-momentum duality at topological band crossings: Discussion

-In summary, we show that the position-momentum duality offers a transparent interpretation of the band geometry at the topological band crossings.
+We showed that the position-momentum duality offers a transparent interpretation of the band geometry at the topological band crossings.
 The trace of quantum metric provides a unified framework through this duality, which is achieved by encoding the dual rotational energy about the band crossings with nontrivial Berry defects.
-This scenario applies to the $\mbb Z$ nodal-point and nodal-surface semimetals, as well as the $\mbb Z_2$ nodal-loop semimetals.
-The simple quantization rules may be broken by the symmetry-breaking perturbations, such as those far away from the band crossings.
-Nevertheless, the results in our analysis, such as the integrated trace of quantum metric, may remain close to the quantized values until the band crossing structures completely vanish.
+This scenario applies to the Berry charges at the 3D $\mbb Z$ nodal points and nodal surfaces, as well as the Berry vortices at the 2D Dirac points, 3D $\mbb Z_2$-trivial and nontrivial nodal loops.
 Our duality-based analysis offers a feasible route toward further understanding of nontrivial band geometry.
 The investigations in the other gapless topological systems, such as the gapless topological superconductors \cite{sigrist91rmp,nandkishore16prb,agterberg17prl,brydon18prb,venderbos18prx,link20prl} and spin liquids \cite{savary16rpp}, degenerate bands with non-Abelian Berry connections \cite{ma10prb}, or higher-dimensional systems with tensor monopoles \cite{palumbo18prl,chen20ax}, may serve as interesting topics for future work.